chauhanakash23/Modern-Resume/README.md

 6. Press the menu button on the top left

-7. Change the compiler to XeLaTeX, and press recompile
+7. Change the compiler to XeLaTeX

+8. Press recompile on the right side

 ![resume v7](https://user-images.githubusercontent.com/59489624/182475952-f177980f-3d7b-45d9-91fd-2943c782489f.png)